FIOpwK/SecurityLabs/README.md

 # SecurityLabs

-# Project23Labs
+# Project

-Project: RomanNameral - a game designed script ran to entertain users.
+RomanNameral - a game designed script ran to entertain users.
 Ever wanted to know how much a name REALLY weighes?
 Find out NOW with RomanNameral3.
 Play using any username, real name, pet name etc.. to see its 'weight'.

-games:
+# Games
 'weight' equals a force of attraction on an object, i.e a name.
 Or maybe not?

 'weight' equals a foresight of attraction on respect gained, i.e from a name.

 'weight' equals same

 'weight' equals more

 'weight' equals less

 'weight' equals complex

 'weight' equals compliment

 'weight' equals sin

 Get the point?